righettod/toolbox-codescan/misc/README.md

 🔬 Tests and POC for the implementation of this [idea](https://github.com/righettod/toolbox-codescan/issues/2).

-🐞 The sample test applications are custom made to allow to perform specific tests.
+🐞 The sample test applications are custom-made to allow to perform specific tests.

 📦 File [cwec_v4.17.xml](cwec_v4.17.xml) come from [here](https://cwe.mitre.org/data/xml/cwec_latest.xml.zip).